danielabar/meblog/src/markdown/rails-slack-app-part1.md

 * [Part 4: Action Modal Submission](TBD)
 * [Part 5: Display and Close Retro](TBD)

 Feel free to jump to a specific part of interest using the links above or follow along sequentially for a comprehensive understanding of building a Slack app with Rails.
-Now, let's get started with Part 1, where we'll set up a new Rails app and implement OAuth for authenticating Retro Pulse with Slack.
+Now, let's get started with Part 1, where we'll set up a new Rails app and implement OAuth for authenticating with Slack.

 ## Introducing Retro Pulse